Cycymomo/nexma/README.md

-# Create React Prisma App
+# CRAPrisma - Create React App with Prisma

 ## Prerequisites
   - Install Docker for your OS